 Night Flight for violin and piano, opus 41a (2003)

-  The piece is a danse macabre for the modern age.
-The idea for its frenetic energy came whilst taking off at night in an airplane and the work makes reference to the frantic and fantastic horse rides of Liszt’s Mephisto Waltz No. 2 and Schubert’s song, Erlkönig.
+Night Flight is a danse macabre for the modern age.
+The idea for its frenetic energy came whilst taking off on-board a small airplane on a wild and stormy night.
+The work makes reference to the frantic and fantastic horse rides of Liszt’s The Dance in the Village Inn – Mephisto Waltz No 1 and Schubert’s song, Der Erlkönig.

 Who rides so late through the night and the wind?

 It is the father with his child;

 He folds the boy close in his arms,